 They hear “Ahd,” and they ask where I’m from.
 They hear Saudi Arabia, and their head starts to spin; I watch it happen every time.
 I’m not doing or saying or wearing what women from Saudi Arabia do or say or wear.
 How can this be?
 They become uncomfortable when things don’t fit conveniently into the foundations their grandfathers laid out for them as little boys.
 And so, like good grandsons and upstanding cultural citizens, they push on with questions.
 They probe, they invade my personal space, and they interrupt what could have been a half-decent conversation in order to resolve their pressing issue re how I exist as I do (outside the margins etched into their minds regarding me and my “type”).

 The questions come in all kinds of forms – whether I “have to” constantly go behind my family’s back, whether my parents would “approve” of my outfit, how I feel about “having to” marry a Saudi man, or about “having to” go back to the country.
-Lately, the questions even make their way towards ISIS, and “how I feel” about terrorism.
+Lately, the questions even make their way towards ISIS and “how I feel” about terrorism.
 Notice how heavily laden with assumption each of these questions is.
 Feel with me, for a moment, that weight.
 Feel it shoved in your face as you’re pushed under the interrogation spotlight, yet again, by another aggressive and “genuinely curious” stranger.
 Feel with me, for just a moment, the weight of my body and the letters of my name outside the Middle East.

 Each image described in a poem, each sound expressed within its lines forms an offering.
 The offering is that of an original experience – an experience that changes every time the poem is read, no matter if read by the same reader.
 Each line of a poem carries in it a small death – a contained end.
 And the reader subtly experiences all of these ends, feels them as he or she continues to move through a poem.
 The larger end, of course, being that of the collective offering – that of the poem itself.
 Poetry is rooted in reality – in accepting change, complexity, and most importantly: endings.
 Fantasy, on the other hand, is rooted in the unlimited, the unending, and the unreal.
 It can only live, isolated in our imaginations.

 My name is Arabic and I am Arab, yes.
 Though this is far from all I am.
 My Arabness is a part of me, like the parts of my body.
 It’s connected to me, though it is in no way my entirety.
 The fact that men choose to see me as a mere part of who I am will always remain their loss.
-To view me as the Other, as a female body, as a Saudi – is to view me falsely.
+To view me solely as the Other, or as a female body, is to view me falsely.
 My being cannot be confined to specific categories, and to attempt to do so would be to refute the natural phenomenon that is growth – that is consistent change.
 Humans are beings that are ever changing, as both history and personal experience show us.
 From the formation of nation states to broken relationships and transformed passions and careers, we’ve never stayed the same.
 To be human and alive is to move – to change, contradict, and proceed.
 To die is to be placed in a static category, marked permanently: deceased.